 What’s a 1099-C, and Why Did Someone Send Me One?

-Under federal law, a financial entity is required to send a taxpayer a “Form 1099C Cancellation of Debt” whenever it forgives or cancels a loan balance greater than $600.
-This may create a tax liability for you because the canceled debt is considered “income” for tax purposes.
-The amount of debt forgiven must be reported on IRS Form 982 (PDF) and this form must be attached to the taxpayer’s tax return.
+Under federal law, a person or business with “a significant trade or business of lending money” must send a taxpayer a “Form 1099C Cancellation of Debt” whenever it forgives or cancels a debt greater than $600.
+This may create a tax liability for you because the cancelled debt is considered “income” for tax purposes.
+The amount of debt forgiven must be reported on a IRS Form 982 (PDF) and this form must be attached to your tax return.

-You may have the ability to reduce or eliminate this so-called Cancellation of Debt Income (CODI) if you were insolvent immediately before the cancellation.
-For the purposes of completing Form 982, the IRS considers a taxpayer insolvent if the total of all of the person’s liabilities exceeded the fair-market value (FMV) of all of that person’s assets.
-To determine insolvency, assets include the value of everything the taxpayer owns (including assets that serve as collateral for debt and exempt assets which are beyond the reach of creditors under the law, such as interest in a pension plan and the value of a retirement account).
+For the purposes of completing Form 982, the IRS considers you insolvent if the total of all your liabilities exceeded the fair-market value (FMV) of all your assets.
+To determine insolvency, assets include the value of everything you own (including assets that serve as collateral for debt and exempt assets which are beyond the reach of creditors under the law, such as interest in a pension plan and the value of a retirement account).
 Liabilities include: